An Inspector Calls

 A new film about privileged youth has sharpened the debate about class division in modern Britain.
 Top jobs increasingly go to the privately educated.
 Whatever happened to meritocracy?

-Mr and Mrs Birling are quick to absolve themselves from any individual responsibility for Eva’s death — but the inspector repeatedly warns them that we all have a social duty to look out for one another.
+Mr and Mrs Birling are quick to absolve themselves of any individual responsibility for Eva’s death — but the inspector repeatedly warns them that we all have a social duty to look out for one another.
 Terrible things will happen if we don’t.
 Have we learned this lesson yet?
 Should we?

 Debate rages over Britain’s ‘broken society’